FREQUENTLY ASKED QUESTIONS

 Are face masks now mandatory at Uxbridge High?

-From 2nd November, we would like to encourage students to use reusable face coverings in conjunction with a re-sealable plastic bag.
+We would encourage all students to use reusable face coverings in conjunction with a re-sealable plastic bag.
 This will be used to safely store the covering between uses.
 If students are using disposable coverings, they will need to place them in a special bin after each use and carry a supply of replacements for use throughout the day.

-Face coverings will not be worn during lessons, outside at break or lunchtimes or when students move around in their own bubble.
 We would ask that students wear plain or simply patterned face coverings.
-I am sure that you will agree that we will need to ask students to remove face coverings that are inappropriate for the school environment.
+I am sure that you will agree that we need to ask students to remove face coverings that are inappropriate for the school environment.
 A replacement will be issued.

 Public Health England has produced a simple guide on how to make a face covering which you can view here.
 I would ask that all parents and carers watch this video on how to safely wear a mask and reinforce the key points with their child.
 Should any children be exempt from wearing a face covering, I would be grateful if their parent/carer contacts their child’s guidance leader.